Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Can you have overactive bladder without leaking?
 Yes.
-Many people with OAB experience urgency and frequency without any urine leakage.
-This is sometimes called 'dry' OAB, and it still significantly affects quality of life.
+Many people with OAB have urgency and frequency but never leak urine.
+This is sometimes called 'dry' OAB.
+It can still affect your daily life and is worth treating.

 Is urge incontinence a type of OAB?
 Yes.
-Urge incontinence — leaking associated with a sudden, strong urge — is one symptom of overactive bladder.
-OAB can also include urgency, frequency, and nocturia without leaking.
+Urge incontinence means leaking when you feel a sudden, strong urge to go.
+It is one symptom of overactive bladder, but OAB can also include urgency, frequency, and waking at night to urinate without any leaking.

 Do OAB and stress incontinence require different treatments?
 Yes.
-Stress incontinence is caused by weak pelvic support and responds to pelvic floor therapy or sling surgery.
-OAB is driven by involuntary bladder muscle contractions and responds to behavioral therapy, medications, Botox, or nerve stimulation.
+Stress incontinence comes from weak pelvic support and responds to pelvic floor therapy or sling surgery.
+OAB involves involuntary bladder muscle contractions and responds to behavioral therapy, medications, Botox, or nerve stimulation like sacral neuromodulation or tibial nerve stimulation.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy